 You should avoid combining reverse logistics operations with your existing forward-moving logistics supply chain.
 This is a common and costly mistake.
 Firstly, returned goods increase a company’s base expenses.
 Additionally, returns logistics also presents challenges that are unique to post-sale goods.
 While forward-moving logistics deals with new products and customer experiences, reverse logistics includes returns, repairing, refurbishing, remanufacturing, recycling, or reselling goods.

-Warehouse managers and logistics services providers must consider the overall shipping, handling, and storage costs of reverse logistics.
-Moreover, good reverse logistics management relies on careful monitoring of the volume of returns, the percent of sales being returned, the condition of the returned product, and the financial value of the reverse logistics supply chain to the company.
+Warehouse managers and logistics services providers must consider reverse logistics’ overall shipping, handling, and storage costs.
+Moreover, good reverse logistics management relies on careful monitoring of the volume of returns, the percentage of returned sales, the condition of the returned product, and the financial value of the reverse logistics supply chain to the company.
 Furthermore, a return can mean that a customer is already having a negative experience with the brand.
-How well a company handles the returns process can impact a customer’s overall experience with the brand and determine whether they purchase from that seller in the future.
+How well a company handles, the returns process can impact a customer’s overall experience with the brand and determine whether they purchase from that seller in the future.

-For warehouse workers to efficiently process returns, they must understand and successfully perform many complex activities that are not found in forward-moving logistics operations.
+To efficiently process returns, warehouse workers must understand and successfully perform many complex activities not found in forward-moving logistics operations.
 You, the warehouse workers, and the manufacturer will benefit much more if you invest in specialized reverse logistics training for your employees and standardize your reverse logistics operations.

 Amazon and Reverse Logistics Management in the E-commerce Era

-To stay competitive in the e-commerce era, sellers are using fast and free returns shipping to attract customers, but it comes at a cost.
-Around 30% of all products online are returned, compared to around 9% for traditional brick and mortar stores.
+To stay competitive in the e-commerce era, sellers use fast and free return shipping to attract customers, but it comes at a cost.
+Around 30% of all products online are returned, compared to about 9% for traditional brick-and-mortar stores.
 The volume of returned goods companies must process can range from 3 % to 50 % of their total shipments.
-In 2019, the number one reason for online purchase returns was “faulty or damaged goods or products not being as described as online.”
+In 2019, the number one reason for online purchase returns was “faulty or damaged goods or products not being as described as online”.

 The first point is saving money by reducing shipping and storage costs with state-of-the-art automation, standardized processes at every fulfillment and innovation center, and reverse logistics training for its employee.